andyngh/noHiC-Snakemake/README.md

 cd /path/to/your/working/directory
 ```

 Edit the config file (`path/to/noHiC-Snakemake/config/nohic.yaml`) as follows before running the pipeline.
+Find the detailed descriptions of the keys in the config file [here](https://github.com/andyngh/noHiC-Snakemake/tree/main/config).

 ```yaml
 # --- 1.
 Choose the stages to run --------------------------------------------#